Menopause & thyroid: when hormones fall out of balance

 There are two main types of thyroid dysfunction:

-In both cases: the symptoms can start subtly and develop gradually – often over several years.
-Thyroid disorders are particularly likely to be overlooked or diagnosed late during perimenopause.
+In both cases, the symptoms can begin subtly and develop gradually—often over the course of years.
+Especially during perimenopause, thyroid disorders are therefore frequently overlooked or diagnosed too late.

 I was constantly tired, irritable, and felt like I couldn’t think clearly.
 For a long time, I thought it was just stress from menopause.
 A blood test finally revealed the diagnosis: hypothyroidism.